SamuelPlentz/quicktext/NEXT.md

 [x] replace compose action button by menu typed action button

-[ ] make template manager use files loaded from background, parse them on its own
+[ ] make template manager use files loaded from background, parse them on its own [x] remove as much legacy Quicktext code as possible
-    and remove as much legacy Quicktext code as possible [ ] find a solution for scripts
+[ ] find a solution for scripts
 [ ] replace XUL template manager with HTML template manager